Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Introduction

 The specific heat of magnetic materials containing rare earths is typically highly sensitive to the environment surrounding the rare earth ions.
 This sensitivity arises from the splitting of the 4f orbitals by the crystal field and the consequent splitting of the total angular momentum $J$ due to strong spin-orbit coupling.
 Consequently, excitation energies are influenced by the surrounding environment.
 This, in turn, affects the temperature dependence of specific heat.

 However, an exception is expected for compounds containing Gd$^{+3}$ and Eu$^{+2}$.
 Both of these ions correspond to the 4f$^7$ configuration.
 In this case, the ground-state multiplet, constructed by Hund's rules, is $^{8}S_{7/2}$.
-This corresponds to a total spin $S=7/2$, total orbital angular momentum $L=0$, and total angular momentum $J=7/2$.
-We show in this manuscript that the specific heat of 4f$^7$ systems can be characterized primarily by two parameters: the effective number of neighbors $z$ and axial anisotropy $K$.
-This effective number of neighbors $z$ accounts for the number of interaction bonds of each ion.
-This simple framework could enable more accurate predictions of thermal properties in magnetic materials and serve as guide for specific model Hamiltonians.
+This corresponds to a total spin $S=7/2$, total orbital angular momentum $L=0$ (insensitive to crystal field), and total angular momentum $J=7/2$.

+We show in this manuscript that the specific heat of 4f$^7$ systems can be characterized primarily by two parameters: the effective number of neighbors $z$, which accounts for the number of interaction bonds of each ion, and axial anisotropy $K$, which arises due to a small admixture with $L=1$ states.